Ignoramus0817/FS-Researcher/README.md

 ## FS-Researcher
-This is the code repo for paper FS-Researcher
+This is the code repo for paper FS-Researcher (currently a minimal implementation, complete code coming soon).

 ### Project layout